NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 Observed/Reference Data
 -----------------------

 We use two reference MDSL products from the National Center for Space Studies (CNES) and Technical University Denmark (DTU).
-Minimal preprocessing is performed on DTU; the related code is provided [HERE].
+Minimal preprocessing is performed on DTU; the related code is provided at *~diagnostics/MDSL/Ancillary_Codes/*.
 For the coastal MDSL error calculations, we use tide-gauge data as a reference in addition to the above-mentioned reference products.
-The reference datasets (MDSL and Tide Gauge) are available at *~diagnostics/MDSL/Ref_data*
+The reference datasets (MDSL and Tide Gauge) are available at *~diagnostics/MDSL/Ref_data/*

 Required Programing Language and Libraries
 ------------------------------------------